WGLab/SeqMule/doc/Manuals/pipeline.md

 # OPTIONS

         --prefix,-p               comma-delimited list of sample names, will be used for output file naming.
                                   Mandatory for FASTQ input or BAM input with merge enabled.

         -a <FASTQ>                1st FASTQ file (or comma-delimited list) -b <FASTQ>                2nd FASTQ file (or comma-delimited list) --bam <BAM>               BAM file (or comma-delimited list).
 Exclusive of -a,-b options.
         -a2 <FASTQ>               1st FASTQ file (or comma-delimited list) from tumor tissue.
         -b2 <FASTQ>               2nd FASTQ file (or comma-delimited list) from tumor tissue.
         --bam2 <BAM>              BAM file (or comma-delimited list) from tumor tissue.
                                   Exclusive of FASTQ input.

         --merge,-m                merge FASTQ or BAM files before analysis --mergingrule <TEXT>      comma-delimited numbers for how many files merged for each sample.
                                   Default: equal number of files for each samples.
-        -ms                       do multiple-sample variant calling (only valid for GATK,VarScan and SAMtools)
+        -ms                       do multiple-sample variant calling (only valid for GATK ,VarScan and SAMtools)

-        -N <INT>                  if more than one set of variants are generated, extract variants shared by at least INT VCF output
-        --build <hg18,hg19>       genome build.
+        -N <INT>                  if more than one set of variants are generated, extract variants shared by at least INT VCF output --build <hg18,hg19>       genome build.
 Default is hg19.
         --readgroup,-rg <TEXT>    readgroup ID.
-Specify one ID for all input or a comma-separated list.
+Specify one ID for all input or a comma- separated list.
 Default: READGROUP_[SAMPLE NAME]
         --platform,-pl <TEXT>     sequencing platform, only Illumina and IonTorrent are supported.
-Specify one platform for all input or a comma-separated list.
+Specify one platform for all input or a comma- separated list.
 Only for FASTQ input.
 Default: ILLUMINA.
         --library,-lb <TEXT>      sequencing library.
 Specify one library for all input or a comma-separated list.
 Only for FASTQ input.
+Default:
-Default: LIBRARY.
+                                  LIBRARY.
         --forceOneRG              force use of one readgroup ID for BAM when merging is enabled.
 See details.
         --unionRG                 When merging BAM files, combine reads with same readgroup ID, keep reads with different readgroup IDs intact.
         --phred <1,33,64>         Phred score scheme.
 1 is default, for auto-detection.
 Has no effect on BAM input.
         --wes,-e                  the input is captured sequencing data --wgs,-g                  the input is whole-genome sequencing data